jet-/tinyacc/README.md

 * Add Document -> place an entry in the system

-If "Accounted" is unchecked - thetransaction is ignored in calculations
+If "Accounted" is unchecked - the transaction is ignored in calculations